ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         In the token handler document run through the various examples.

-        In CLC you need to set the following parameters *before* starting exchange (uri):
+        In CLC you need to set parameters *before* starting exchange (uri).
+        $SUB is the subject from the IDP
         Ex.
 1   using the web flow
         set_param -a scope "read: x.y: x.z write:"
         AT:
            scopes:
-             read:/home/jeff
-             read:/public/lsst/jeff
+             read:/home/$SUB
+             read:/public/lsst/$SUB
              x.z
              write:/data/cluster
              x.y:/abc/def
            lifetime: 750 sec.

-        Ex 1a - using the device flow, google login
+        Ex 1a - using the device flow, IDP is Google
          AT:
            scopes:
               x.z write:/data/cluster